sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step1.md

 	<span slot="prompt"></span>
 </Quiz>

 Next, let's figure out how many sequences are in `hiv1_sequences.fas`.
-To do so, we can use the `grep` command, which will enable us to search for a particular text pattern in a file. `grep "^>" hiv1_sequences.fas` will count the number of lines in `hiv1_sequences.fas` where the first character is `>`.
-Now, try to use this command to figure out how many sequences are in `hiv1_sequences.fas`!
-(Hint: try piping the output into `wc -l` to return the count of the number of lines output by `grep`).
+To do so, we can use the `grep "<pattern>" <file>` command, which will enable us to search for a particular text pattern in a file.
+For example, `grep "abc" test.txt` will return all lines containing the string `"abc"`.
+Use the `grep` command to determine how many sequences are in `hiv1_sequences.fas`.
+(Hint: add `"^"` to the beginning of `"pattern"` to limit the search to lines that begin with `"pattern"`. `wc -l` may also be helpful!).

 How many sequences are in `hiv1_sequences.fas`?